Robert-Hendrickson/Rain-Support-Tools/README.md

     <link rel="stylesheet" href="/Rain-Support-Tools/src/modules/custom-dialogue/dialog-ctrl.css" />
     <script src="/Rain-Support-Tools/src/modules/custom-dialogue/dialog-ctrl.js"></script>

     Can be used to request input from the user before moving forward.
-If being used inside a functin the function needs the 'async' keyword added to it.
+If being used inside a function the function needs the 'async' keyword added to it.
 The function returns a promise that is either true or false.
 Parameters include a text string for display message, text string for the True response with a default of "OK", and a text string for the False response with a default of "Cancel".

     async function(){
         if(thing){